Josef Mengele: In South America

-Mengele worked as a carpenter in Buenos Aires, Argentina, while lodging in a boarding house in the suburb of Vicente López.
-After a few weeks, he moved to the house of a Nazi sympathizer in the more affluent neighborhood of Florida Este.
-He next worked as a salesman for his family's farm equipment company, Karl Mengele & Sons, and in 1951 he began making frequent trips to Paraguay as a regional sales representative.
+Mengele worked as a carpenter in Buenos Aires while lodging in a boarding house in the suburb of Vicente López.
+After a few weeks, he moved to the house of a Nazi sympathizer in the neighborhood of Florida Este.
+He next worked as a salesman for his family's farm equipment company, Karl Mengele & Sons, and in 1951, he began making frequent trips to Paraguay as a regional sales representative for the firm.
 He moved into an apartment in central Buenos Aires in 1953, used family funds to buy a part interest in a carpentry concern, and then rented a house in the suburb of Olivos in 1954.
-Files released by the Argentine government in 1992 indicate that Mengele may have practiced medicine without a license while living in Buenos Aires, including performing abortions.
+Files released by the Argentine government in 1992 indicate that while living in Buenos Aires, Mengele may have practiced medicine without a license, including performing abortions.

 After obtaining a copy of his birth certificate through the West German embassy in 1956, Mengele was issued an Argentine foreign residence permit under his real name.
 He used this document to obtain a West German passport using his real name and embarked on a trip to Europe.
-He met with his son Rolf (who was told Mengele was his "Uncle Fritz") and his widowed sister-in-law Martha, for a ski holiday in Switzerland; he also spent a week in his home town of Günzburg.
-When he returned to Argentina in September 1956, Mengele began living under his real name.
+He met with his son Rolf (who was told Mengele was his "Uncle Fritz") and his widowed sister-in-law Martha for a ski holiday in Switzerland.
+He also spent a week in his home town of Günzburg.
+When he returned to Argentina in September 1956, Mengele applied for and received an Argentinian identity card under the name José Mengele, a variation of his real name.
 Martha and her son Karl Heinz followed about a month later, and the three began living together.
 Josef and Martha were married in 1958 while on holiday in Uruguay, and they bought a house in Buenos Aires.
 Mengele's business interests now included part ownership of Fadro Farm, a pharmaceutical company.
 Along with several other doctors, he was questioned in 1958 on suspicion of practicing medicine without a license when a teenage girl died after an abortion, but he was released without charge.
-Aware that the publicity could lead to his Nazi background and wartime activities being discovered, he took an extended business trip to Paraguay and was granted citizenship there in 1959 under the name "José Mengele".
+Aware that the publicity could lead to his Nazi background and wartime activities being discovered, he took an extended business trip to Paraguay on a 90-day visitor's permit issued 2 October 1958.
 He returned to Buenos Aires several times to settle his business affairs and visit his family.
 Martha and Karl lived in a boarding house in the city until December 1960, when they returned to West Germany.
+They later lived in Switzerland and Italy.